SonetAD/QuickMent/README.md

 ## Special Thanks

-Nuhu Ibne Shahid - Thanks for your amazing designs.Without you,the project would be impossible.
+Special thanks to Nuhu Ibne Shahid for his exceptional contributions as a graphics designer, handling all visual and design work, including color and design decisions for the QuickMent project.

 ---

 We hope QuickMent provides invaluable insights into your mental health.
 Thank you for utilizing our app!